 - The need for caregiver respite.

 The Alzheimer Society of B.C. believes that family members are an integral part of health-care teams.
-Balancing the need for safety during COVID-19 with the needs of families presents real challenges to the health-care system that will require creative solutions.
+Balancing the need for safety during outbreaks of the Omicron variant of COVID-19 with the needs of families presents real challenges to the health-care system that will require creative solutions.

 As part of Alzheimer’s Awareness Month, join us for “Opening the door: Why families are essential to care,” a free virtual event featuring our CEO Jen Lyle in conversation with BC Seniors Advocate Isobel Mackenzie.
 Community members will share some of their experiences to spark a conversation about approaches to dementia care that reflect the essential role families play, both in community and long-term care.
 The event will be recorded and shared after January.
 Click below to register for the event: